OceanographyforEveryone/OpenCTD/README.md

 #### 6.2 Temperature

 The Cave Pearl Project has provided an excellent guide to thorough temperature sensor calibration: [DS18B20 Calibration: Finally nailed it!](https://edwardmallon.wordpress.com/2016/03/05/ds18b20-calibration-we-finally-nailed-it/).
-This process may be overkill for most users, but anyone intending to produce replacatable, peer-review ready results should put in the extra time for a comprehensive calibration.
+This process may be overkill for most users, but anyone intending to produce replicatable, peer-review ready results should put in the extra time for a comprehensive calibration.

 Calibrating the temperature sensors requires access to an already calibrated instrument.
 Allow both the OpenCTD and the validation instrument to equilibrate in water for 15 minutes.
 Take the average of the three OpenCTD temperature outputs and note the difference between that average and the validation instrument.
 Repeat for a fluid that is at least 15 degrees hotter or colder than the test fluid.
 There should be a linear relationship between the OpenCTD temperature sensors and the validation instrument, which will give you a calibration constant.
 Take the average of the three temperature readings and use the calibration constant to adjust temperature measurements when processing raw data.